5/1/2025

 Analyst, Morgan Stanley

-Great.
-Thank you.
-And then just going to Mike on the differential pricing initiative, I guess it said in the so far been neutral to slightly accretive to margins.
-What innings are we in for consumer adoption of kind of those desktop payments and gift card payment options?
+Great, thank you.
+And then just going to Mike, on the differential pricing initiative, I guess it said in the shareholder letter that it's so far been neutral to slightly accretive to margins.
+What inning are we in for consumer adoption of kind of those desktop payments and gift card payment options?
 As we move into later innings, will it become more clearly accretive to margins as you guys see it?
-And then do you have any view on the announcement last night from the Epic lawsuit and any ability that might have to open the aperture for you to do even more on the direct payment front?
-Thanks.
+And then do you have any view on the announcement last night from the Epic lawsuit and any ability that might have to open the aperture for you to do even more on the direct payment front.

 speaker